Camsz27/sign-up-clone/README.md

 ## Description

-The goal of this project was to reinforce my HTML and CSS skills by making a a form that looks like the original.
+The goal of this project was to reinforce my HTML and CSS skills by making a form that looks like the original.

 ## Built With